Skip to content

 Open the Cover During Warm Afternoons

-Unzip the front flap or roll up the sides when temperatures climb.
-A little airflow goes a long way in preventing overheating.
+Unzip the front flap or roll up the sides as temperatures begin to rise.

 Use Built-In Vents Whenever Possible